val314159/christophergs.github.io/_posts/2017-01-15-python-errno.md

  - Print or Log the exception so it doesn't get lost. (good!)

- - Reraise the exception so (better!)
+ - Reraise the exception so someone else can deal with it (better!)

 *I would suggest a good way of side-stepping handling all possible `OSErrors` is as follows:*